crossplane/crossplane/docs/getting-started/provider-azure.md

 ## Create a Kubernetes secret for Azure
 The provider requires credentials to create and manage Azure resources.
 Providers use a Kubernetes _Secret_ to connect the credentials to the provider.

+{{< hint type="note" >}}
+Other authentication methods exist and are beyond the scope of this guide.
+The [Provider documentation](https://marketplace.upbound.io/providers/upbound/provider-azure/latest/docs/configuration) contains information on alternative authentication methods.
+{{< /hint >}}

 First generate a Kubernetes _Secret_ from your Azure JSON file and then configure the Provider to use it.

 ### Install the Azure command-line